WilliamKWusik/Wusik-44UM/README.md

 - 3D Printed Case and Buttons.
 Unit size: 15 x 15 x 20 cm (rubber feet excluded);
 - Windows, MAC and Linux USB MIDI HID Device Compatible (no drivers needed);
 - Windows and MAC App for customizing buttons and leds.
 Using this app you can configure everything and save into the unit's EEPROM memory;
-- Multiple options for setting the device to directly from the device: MIDICC, Note On/Off, Note On/Off Latch.
-Just press and hold both top buttons for a few seconds to enter the configuration swap option.
+- Multiple options for setting the device directly: MIDICC, Note On/Off, Note On/Off Latch.
+Just press and hold both top buttons for a few seconds to enter the configuration swap option;
+- The unit also receives MIDI which can be used to set the RGB LEDs using note on/off.
+This is great for when you want to change LEDs with a sequencer or create your own App to handle LEDs.
+One particular note will turn on and off the unit hanlding of LEDs and will only react to input notes to set leds.

 Support this project by ordering a full unit from the Wusik.com site.